 This autumn and winter the Glyptotek offers the public a unique opportunity to be drawn into the world of the French artist Odilon Redon (1840-1916).
 This will happen when the museum opens its doors to the exhibition, “Odilon Redon.
 Into the Dream”.
 This will be the first major presentation of Redon in Denmark.
 The exhibition will introduce the French artist’s work in all its aspects.

-The basis of the exhibition is the spectacular loans from both public and private collections in Europe and the USA.
+The basis of the exhibition is the spectacular loans from both public and private collections in Europe.
 As well as from The Kröller-Müller Museum in Holland, who have organised the exhibition in association with the Glyptotek.
-In all, one can experience more than 150 works by the French symbolist, graphic artist and painter.
+In all, one can experience more than 150 works by the French graphic artist and painter.

 In addition to works by Redon the exhibition will also include works from the Glyptotek’s own collections.
 The collection, spanning French painting, Ancient Egypt and Greece, represent large parts of Redon’s wide-ranging sources of inspiration.

 To complete the experience, the Glyptotek has, together with LYDPOL and Podwalk, developed a sound experience which will function as an integrated element of the exhibition.
 Sound will accompany selected works in the exhibition and visitors will be drawn into Odilon Redon’s universe of inspiration.
 This means that, among other things, visitors will be able to hear entries from Redon’s diaries and readings from the books he illustrated and some of the music he loved.